 Control efforts include prescribed burns, mechanical removal, herbicide application and use of biological controls such as insects and herbivorous fish.

-On average, the District spends around $20 million a year on the prevention, control and management of priority invasive plants.
-Escalating costs are part of the problem, but South Florida has roughly 200 introduced plant and animal species established in the region.
+The District works year-round on the prevention, control and management of priority invasive plants.
+Escalating costs are part of the challenge, but South Florida has roughly 200 introduced plant and animal species established in the region.
 This is more than any other U.S. area and ranks highly in this regard globally.
 This presents a huge challenge for the District and other governmental agencies tasked with managing and restoring South Florida's ecosystems.

 A total of 66 species of non-native plants are District priorities for control.
 Old World climbing fern (Lygodium), melaleuca and Brazilian pepper are generally a priority in the entire region, while aquatic plants such as hydrilla and water hyacinth are high priorities in the Kissimmee Basin and Lake Okeechobee.
 Downy rose myrtle, shoebutton ardisia, cogongrass, torpedograss and tropical watergrass are other invasive plants among the high priority plants requiring control.